Anorexia Nervosa: A Closer Look at an Eating Disorder

 Introduction:

-Anorexia nervosa, often referred to as simply anorexia, is a medical term that encompasses a wide range of individuals affected by this disorder.
+Anorexia nervosa is a medical term that encompasses a wide range of individuals affected by this disorder.
 This article delves into the origins, symptoms, and potential treatment options.

 Key Points: